By Diane Virginia

 “Okay, but I’s gonna eat outside.”

 Mike entered, and cautiously looked around.
-He was probably wondering if he was going to be kicked out.
+He was probably wondering if he would get kicked out.

-The server was puzzled, “Back again?
+The server looked at me, puzzled, “Back so soon?
 Did you decide to get ice cream?”

 “My friend is hungry.
 Mike, tell the lady what you want.”